 Michael Jordan once said: “Talent wins games, but teamwork and intelligence wins championships.”
-I guess we can all agree on that.
-Teamwork is important and it allows you to exchange ideas, work on big projects and follow through with goals that were established.
+Working together as a team is important and it allows you to exchange ideas, create big projects, and follow through with goals that were established.

 A good team is never a coincidence.
 Working together requires a lot of work, both from a manager and team members.
 Good teamwork requires some basics as well, such as open communication, clear vision, and clear group roles.
 Teams around the world differ by management and communication styles.
 That’s why it’s always good to do a research and learn from the best companies out there.